Blackymas/NSPanel_HA_Blueprint/docs/addon_climate.md

 and after the `remote_package` (base code), as shown bellow (for `heat` in this example):

 > [!NOTE]
-> From time to time, there are changes in ESPHome that lead to an added `_2` for the embedded thermostats.
+> Occasionally, ESPHome updates may result in the `entity_id` of embedded thermostats being appended with `_2`.
-> If you encounter this issue, please have a look at this [entry](https://community.home-assistant.io/t/esphome-devices-all-renamed-with-2-added/388146) in the Home Assistent Forum.
+> If you experience this change, refer to this [forum post](https://community.home-assistant.io/t/esphome-devices-all-renamed-with-2-added/388146) on the Home Assistant Forum for guidance.

 ```yaml
 substitutions: